Charles Curran (politician)

-Leslie Charles Curran (19 April 1903 – 16 September 1972) was a barrister and British Conservative Party politician.
+Leslie Charles Curran (19 April 1903 – 16 September 1972) was a British Conservative Party politician, barrister, and journalist, who was the MP for Uxbridge from 1959 to 1966, and again from 1970 until his death.

 Background

-He was the son of C. J. Curran, and educated at Cardiff High School and Stonyhurst College, a large independent school.
+Born in Cardiff, he was the son of C. J. Curran, and was educated at Cardiff High School and Stonyhurst College, a large independent school.

 Career

 Curran was a sub-editor of the Evening Express, before becoming a barrister in 1932 of Gray's Inn.
+He continued to work in journalism through his life, contributing variously to the Evening Standard, the Daily Mirror, and The Sunday Telegraph.
+Curran published one satirical novel, You Know You Can Trust Me (Jonathan Cape, 1938).

-Curran was elected Member of Parliament (MP) for Uxbridge for three terms: from 1959 to 1966, when he lost to Labour; he regained the seat in 1970, holding it until he died in 1972.
+Curran unsuccessfully contested West Walthamstow for the Conservatives at the 1945 general election.
+He then lost at Uxbridge in 1951 and 1955 before being elected in 1959.
+He was defeated by Labour in 1966, but he regained the seat in 1970, holding it until he died in 1972.
 Michael Shersby of his party was elected to succeed him in the subsequent by-election.
-Curran published one satirical novel, You Know You Can Trust Me (Jonathan Cape, 1938).

-Curran is probably most remembered for a speech he made in the House on 19 June 1964, in which he mistook deliberately nonsensical poems written by John Lennon that had been published in the United States and the UK, as a sign of Lennon being illiterate.
+Curran is probably most remembered for a speech he made in the House on 19 June 1964, in which he mistook deliberately nonsensical poems written by John Lennon as a sign of Lennon being poorly educated and virtually illiterate, saying "one can see from it [...] two things about John Lennon: he has a feeling for words and story telling and he is in a state of pathetic near-literacy" and suggesting that he lacked "an education which would have enabled him to develop the literary talent that he appears to have".
 Fellow Conservative Norman Miscampbell tried to downplay and make light of the misunderstanding, feeling that his words would be disastrous for the party in the upcoming elections that year.

 Personal life

-Curran married Mona Regan and had one son.
-He died in Nicosia, Cyprus on 16 September 1972.
+Curran married Mona Regan in 1926, and had one son.
+After a period of declining health due to heart problems, he died on 16 September 1972, aged 69, during a holiday in Kyrenia, Cyprus.